edemko/supertab/README.rst

     :verbose imap <tab>

+  If this is not mapped, it may be because you are using an older version of vim (< 8.0).
+Upstream claims to require either nvim or vim9+, but I cannot figure out what functionality added in vim9 is actually needed.

   If supertab has been loaded and the insert mapping looks correct, make sure you don't have the `paste` option enabled in your vimrc or elsewhere.
 When that option is enabled, all insert mappings are disabled.
 You can run the